deterministic-arts/DartsCLTools/README.md

    The second value is arbitrary and will be returned from `update-property-list`.

-   In lisp implementations, where it can be easily implemented, the update process happens atomically.
-Note, that in such an implementation, the _modifier_ function can be called multiple times.
-For this reason, side-effects should be avoided.
+   The update process happens atomically.
+The _modifier_ function must be prepared to call multiple times in case the implementation detects a race with some other thread updating the same list concurrently.
+It should, in particular, not have side-effects.

 Given an object of a type, which supports these functions, the following accessors and modifiers work out-of-the-box.